 Once you've completed the settings you want to configure, click Create to create the connection.

-- To learn more about Virtual WAN, see the What is Virtual WAN? page.
+- To learn more about Virtual WAN, see What is Virtual WAN?

 - To learn more about NVAs in a Virtual WAN hub, see About Network Virtual Appliance in the Virtual WAN hub.